cortexrd/Knack-Toolkit-Library/README.md

 -   **getCurrentDateTime**: Generates a local or UTC date/time string.

--   **dateInPast**: Compares the first date to the second one and returns true if it\'s in the past, but ignore the time component.
-If second date is not provided, it uses today.
+-   **dateInPast**: Compares the first date to the second one and returns true if it\'s in the past, ignoring the time component.
+If a second date is not provided, it uses today.

 -   **selectElementContents**: Selects all element\'s text.